DAISYCHEBET/Hybrid-Movie-Recommender-TF-IDF-XGBoost-/README.md

 Movie plots and metadata were cleaned and normalized.

-Stopwords were removed and text was transformed into numerical vectors.
+Stopwords were removed, and text was transformed into numerical vectors.

 Feature Extraction (TF-IDF)

-TF-IDF (Term Frequency – Inverse Document Frequency) was used to convert movie descriptions into vectorized form.
+TF-IDF (Term Frequency – Inverse Document Frequency) converts movie descriptions into vectorized form.

-This allowed the system to measure semantic similarity between different movies.
+This enables the system to measure semantic similarity between different movies.

 Model Training (XGBoost Classifier)